reid-sutherland/AdvancedMERtools/README.md

 - "SL_REFERENCES" => "<SCPSL server path>\SCPSL_Data\Managed"

 Where <SCPSL server path> is the path to your SCPSL server folder.
 This is the same as "EXILED_REFERENCES" if you have developed EXILED plugins.

+## Note about legacy version (6/18/2025)
+To use schematics that were created with the old AMERT version, please use the legacy release.
+There are some limitations to this release that may not be compatible or function properly with
+SCP: SL v14.1 and LabAPI >= v1.0.0.
+I do not plan on supporting the legacy version very much in the future.
+Schematics created with future versions will likely not be compatible with the legacy plugin in future versions, and schematics created with the legacy version will likely not be compatible with the future plugin versions.
+More information about converting legacy schematics to the future versions will come soon.

+Legacy release:
+Known limitations:
+- HealthObjects do not detect shooting events
+- Probably others :)